FAQ

 Who is Vic Stench / The Vicar?

 Both of them are Ant himself.
-The Vicar who maintains a diary at Robert Fripp's DGM site is not Ant.
+The Vicar, who amongst other things maintained a diary at the DGM site, is an alias for record producer David Singleton and has no connection with Ant.

 Back Home